ifBars/S1API-docs/.vitepress/docs/api/save-system/index.md

     }
 }
 ```

+Note: If the save name does not end with ".json", it will be appended automatically.

 The SaveableField attribute is recognized during the save/load process for NPC and Quest objects, and the data is automatically persisted within the current save file.